SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_ae_coex_app/readme.md

        ```c
        #define BLE_AE_SCAN_PERIOD            0x00
        ```
+  - Random address can be set for advertising sets using following macro
+       ```c
+       #define RSI_BLE_SET_RAND_ADDR       "CC:44:33:44:55:CC"
+       ```
-  - Following are the non-configurable macros in the application.
+Following are the non-configurable macros in the application.

   - The event properties bits:
        ```c